NathanCorral/ScaleTail/README.md

 ### Tailscale Serve

-[Tailscale Serve](https://tailscale.com/kb/1312/serve) is a feature that lets you route traffic from other devices on your Tailscale network (known as a tailnet) to a local service running on your device.
-You can think of this as sharing the service, such as a website, with the rest of your tailnet.
+[Tailscale Serve](https://tailscale.com/kb/1312/serve) is a feature that lets you route traffic from other devices on your Tailscale network (known as a Tailnet) to a local service running on your device.
+You can think of this as sharing the service, such as a website, with the rest of your Tailnet.

 An example configuration for Tailscale Serve for your service is [available here](funnel-serve/serve-example.json).